Skip to main content

 Jan 05, 2024

 Caffeine—found in coffee, tea, and soda—is consumed by 80% of the global population.
-Focusing on the physical domain of caffeine, Dr. Kirtly Jones explores its effects on the human body, its function, and the complex relationship between caffeine and our physical well-being.
+Focusing on the physical domain of caffeine, Kirtly Jones, MD, explores its effects on the human body, its function, and the complex relationship between caffeine and our physical well-being.
+Mitch Sears, host and producer of Who Cares About Men's Health, joins this episode of 7 Domains of Women’s Health to share his personal experience with caffeine overdose.

 Introduction

-• Content: Dr. Jones and Mitch explore caffeine's impact on the physical domain, covering its ubiquitous presence, mechanism of action, physiological effects, and associated risks.
+• Dr. Jones and Mitch Sears explore caffeine's impact on the physical domain, covering its ubiquitous presence, mechanism of action, physiological effects, and associated risks.
 Through a combination of scientific insights and personal anecdotes, the episode provides a comprehensive overview of caffeine's influence on various aspects of physical health, underscoring the importance of moderation and awareness in navigating caffeine consumption.

 Caffeine's Physical Impact